 The number of criminal cases in Louisiana courts counts to 62,748, with 62,748 felony cases.

-The District Courts of Louisiana are the general jurisdiction trial courts for the state.
+The District Courts are the general jurisdiction trial courts for the state.
 These courts have jurisdiction over all criminal and civil matters.
-The types of cases processed through District Courts are felonies, real property cases, misdemeanors, civil lawsuits, and other criminal issues.
-The District Courts are further divided into divisions to handle things like juvenile issues and family matters such as divorce, child abuse, and neglect and criminal matters related to minors and family.
+The types of cases processed are felonies, real property cases, misdemeanors, civil lawsuits, and other criminal issues.
+These courts are further divided into divisions to handle things like juvenile issues and family matters such as divorce, child abuse, and neglect and criminal matters related to minors and family.
 These types of cases go directly to either Family Court or Juvenile Court who have original jurisdiction over these legal issues.
-District Courts are divided into 43 districts with one judge in each.
+These courts are divided into 43 districts with one judge in each.

-Louisiana City and Parish Courts are the limited jurisdiction courts for the state.
+The state's City and Parish Courts are the limited jurisdiction courts for the state.
 They handle local ordinance violations, misdemeanors, and other minor legal issues in their local region.
 City Courts are called “courts of record.”
-These courts work closely with District Courts and share jurisdiction in some areas such as civil matters where the dollar amount exceeds $50,000.
+These courts work closely with District judges and share jurisdiction in some areas such as civil matters where the dollar amount exceeds $50,000.
 These courts handle mostly traffic-related issues.
-Louisiana has only 3 Parish Courts, and they are staffed by full-time judges, unlike City Courts who may use full or part-time judges.
+LA has only 3 Parish Courts, and they are staffed by full-time judges, unlike City Courts who may use full or part-time judges.
 Parish Courts can resolve civil actions of up to $20,000 and criminal matters with fines of $1,000 or less.